Trump Willing to Hold Off on Border-Wall Funding

 Democratic votes will be needed, because Republicans hold just 52 seats in the Senate, where spending bills need 60 votes to clear procedural hurdles.
 House GOP leaders will also likely have to rely on some Democratic help, since some conservative Republicans are expected to oppose it.

-Many Republicans had indicated they would be satisfied with a spending bill that included money for means of strengthening security along the border other than a wall.
+Many Republicans had indicated they would be satisfied with a spending bill that included money to strengthen security along the border in ways other than building a wall.

+"Border security's the main issue -- whether that includes a wall or technology, drones, or repairing what we have," Sen. Shelley Moore Capito

 In March, the administration asked Congress for $1.4 billion in spending for the current fiscal year for the wall, with an additional $2.6 billion for the next fiscal year, beginning Oct.
 1. Administration officials said the fiscal 2017 money would pay for 48 miles of new border and levee wall systems, and 14 miles of replacement fencing, as well as some technology improvements and road construction.